Receptive and Expressive Language Delays

 How is a language disorder diagnosed?

-Children with a suspected language disorder undergo a comprehensive assessment to to identify the specific delay and disorder.
+Children with a suspected language disorder undergo a comprehensive assessment to identify the specific delay and disorder.
 The assessments may include an interview with the parent or caregiver regarding the child’s medical history, unstructured play with the child to see how the child uses and understands language in a natural environment, and several standardized tests.
 These tests help the child’s treatment team determine the presence or severity of a child’s language disorder.

 How is a receptive or expressive language delay treated?